gcanti/tcomb/docs/GUIDE.md

 # Optional values, the `maybe` combinator

-Prolem.
+Problem.
 So far the values were always required, but what if I must handle optional values?

 Solution.
 There is the `maybe` combinator and it can be composed with every other combinator: